Coldwater Spring: Coldwater Spring park

 The property was transferred to the National Park Service in 2010, and made a unit of the Mississippi National River and Recreation Area.
 Plans to restore the native landscape led to discussion about Dakota history and ownership of the area.
 The community at the Lower Sioux Indian Reservation designated Coldwater as a traditional cultural property, making an official statement that the area "has been used for traditional, spiritual, religious and cultural ceremonies by the MN.
-Mdewakanton and their hereditary descendents [sic] for thousands of years" and that "the water of Coldwater Spring has been traditionally utilized for healing of Dakota people and others."
+Mdewakanton and their hereditary descendents for thousands of years" and that "the water of Coldwater Spring has been traditionally utilized for healing of Dakota people and others."
 The National Park Service held the view that while there were Dakota villages along the lower Minnesota River, there is little evidence the spring itself was a ceremonial site.

 National Park Service crews at Coldwater Spring repaired the springhouse structure, restored the creek and wetlands, removed invasive species like buckthorn, and removed several abandoned buildings.
 The result was a savanna landscape said to resemble pre-settlement by European-American people.
 The National Park Service opened Coldwater Spring park to the public in 2012.